briar/briar-desktop/README.md

 In order to build and run the application from the command line, execute this:

-    ./gradlew run
+    ./gradlew pinpitRun

 You can specify arguments to the app using the `--args` option of the Gradle task.
 For example to show the usage info:

-    ./gradlew run --args="--help"
+    ./gradlew pinpitRun --args="--help"

 To specify a different data directory and enable the debug output:

-    ./gradlew run --args="--debug --data-dir=/tmp/briar-tmp"
+    ./gradlew pinpitRun --args="--debug --data-dir=/tmp/briar-tmp"

-In case you want to build a self-contained Debian package, note that you need at least JDK 17 and that you might need to install `binutils` and `fakeroot` before running the respective task:
+In case you want to build a self-contained Debian packages and an MSI installer, note that you need at least JDK 17:

-    ./gradlew packageDeb
+    ./gradlew pinpitPackageDefault

 If you want to use the JDKs downloaded by Intellij IDEA, you can for example specify the path like this:

-    ./gradlew packageDeb -Dorg.gradle.java.home=$HOME/.jdks/openjdk-17.0.2
+    ./gradlew pinpitPackageDefault -Dorg.gradle.java.home=$HOME/.jdks/openjdk-17.0.2

 Take a look at [_.gitlab-ci.yml_](.gitlab-ci.yml) if you have problems with Kotlin and JDK 17.